-The AOY Art Center, a Pennsbury Partner, will host the third annual gallery show of adjudicated Pennsbury student work on two weekends in January, 2019.
-As in past years, this showcase of up-and-coming talent will be juried by members of Artists of Yardley (AOY) and prizes will be awarded.
+The AOY Art Center, a Pennsbury Partner, will host the fourth annual gallery show of adjudicated Pennsbury student work on two weekends in early 2020.
+As in past years, this showcase of up-and-coming talent will be juried by members of the AOY Art Center and prizes will be awarded.
 First prize is $500, with a second-place prize of $300, and $200 for third-place honors.
 Three $50 gift certificates from Jerry’s Artarama will also be awarded as Honorable Mentions.

-A wide variety of student work in many different media will be exhibited, including original still life drawings, airbrushed skateboards, ceramics, stained glass lamps and digital photography.
-Pennsbury Art Majors also created unique portraits and self-portraits in the style of master artist Guiseppe Arcimboldo, using a variety of surprising objects.
-In addition, guests will see a collection of large 3-D pieces from the sculpture and advanced 3-D classes.
+A wide variety of student work in many different media will be exhibited, including paintings, drawings, sculpture, and digital photography.
 The works will be adjudicated and selected for the AOY exhibition during the Pennsbury High School Art Majors Show at PHS East on the evening of January 9th.

-The AOY Art Center is located on the Patterson Farm at 949 Mirror Lake Road in Lower Makefield Township.
-The public is invited to an opening reception at the center on Friday, January 18th from 6:00-8:00pm, and the show will continue that Saturday and Sunday, January 19th-20th, and the following weekend, January 25th-27th.
+The AOY Art Center is located on Patterson Farm at 949 Mirror Lake Road in Lower Makefield Township.
+The public is invited to an opening reception at the center on Friday, January 24th from 6:00-8:00pm, and the show will continue that Saturday and Sunday, January 25-26th, and the following weekend, February 1st-2nd.
 Gallery hours on the weekends are 12:00-5:00pm.

 Ruth Anne Schultz, Pennsbury’s K-12 Art Curriculum Coordinator, said, “On behalf of the Art Department, I’d like to say that this partnership with the AOY Art Center is a win-win for both the students of Pennsbury and the community.
 We appreciate all the extra effort that AOY is contributing to host this student show and we are excited this will provide more community exposure for the work of our students and their teachers.”